 In a tightly contested first heat of the 3000m, Britain won – with McPhee, Blewitt and Seagrove finishing in 2nd, 4th and 5th place respectively – and progressed to the final alongside Sweden and Italy; Belgium came fourth and were eliminated.
 The second heat was slightly less contested: only two countries (France and the favourites USA) were represented, and both were therefore bound to go through, regardless of the result.
 Consequently, the American athletes took it easy and came second, saving themselves for the final the next day.

 There the Americans duly won the gold medal.
 Britain got the silver, with points scored by Blewitt (in 5th place), Hill (7th) and Seagrove (9th).
 It was an impressive performance, given that – in addition to Hill’s two solo golds – both Blewitt and Seagrove had, earlier that week, already run in a heat and the final of the 5000m.

-Originally Seagrove had only been selected as a reserve for this longer event, but there was a drop-out and he was promoted into the team.
-He came third in his heat to qualify for the final, where he ran a respectable 15 min 21 sec to come in sixth, just behind Blewitt.
+Originally Seagrove had only been selected as a reserve for this longer, individual event, but there was a drop-out and he was promoted into the team.
+He came third in his heat to qualify for the final, where he ran a respectable 15 min 21 sec to finish sixth, just behind Blewitt.